 The Company leases a 19,200 square foot soft pretzel manufacturing facility located in Carrollton, Texas.
 The lease runs through April 2016.
-The facility operates at approximately 60% of capacity.
+The facility operates at near capacity with an additional line to be added early in fiscal year 2012.
 The Company leases an additional property containing a 6,500 square foot storage freezer across the street from the manufacturing facility, which lease expires May 2016.

 The Company leases an 18,000 square foot soft pretzel manufacturing facility located in Chambersburg, Pennsylvania.
-The lease runs through September 2010 with options to extend the term.
-The facility operates at approximately 45% of capacity.
+The lease runs through September 2013 with options to extend the term.
+The facility operates at approximately 60% of capacity.